Steps to Forming an LLC

 Step 3.
 Filing the Articles of Organization

 Within 60 days of filing, you must also publish a notice of the filing in a newspaper of general circulation in the county of the known place of business in Arizona, for 3 consecutive publications.
-A list of acceptable newspapers in each county will accompany the approval letter and is posted on the Commission web site.
-Do not publish until your documents have been approved.
+A list of acceptable newspapers in each county will accompany the approval letter and is posted on the Commission website.
+Do not publish your documents until they have been approved.
 Depending on where you file, expect to spend between $40 and $300 to publish the notice.

 Step 5.
 Creating an Operating Agreement

 An operating agreement is not required in Arizona but is typically a good idea, especially for an LLC owned by multiple people.
-The primary function of the operating agreement is to govern the relationship between the owners of the business, but also outlines who makes what decisions, how profits or losses are distributed and the operating procedures of the LLC.
+The primary function of the operating agreement is to govern the relationship between the owners of the business, but also outlines the duties of the LLC members, how profits or losses are distributed and the operating procedures of the LLC.
 This is an internal document and not filed with the Secretary of State.

 Step 6.
 Obtain an EIN